intuit-ai-research/DCR-consistency/README.md

 res = improve(_your_LLM_, _your_model_config_, data, worker_count=5)
 ```

+* *_your_LLM_*: This will be your own object that follows the contract of [LLM](https://github.com/intuit-ai-research/DCR-consistency/blob/main/dcr/components/llm.py) abstract class.
+This allows freedom of using whatever LLM you desire.
+An example can be found [here](https://github.com/intuit-ai-research/DCR-consistency/blob/716a802d58e92b4f0ce5f9e5303bb713737d3676/examples/example.py#L11)
+* *_your_model_config_*: This will be whatever parameter your LLM needs.
+An example can be found [here](https://github.com/intuit-ai-research/DCR-consistency/blob/716a802d58e92b4f0ce5f9e5303bb713737d3676/examples/example.py#L32)
+* *worker_count*: This configures the number of threads to run the program
-The `data` depends on the prompt used.
-By default each item should be a dict containing fields `id`, `article` and `sentences`. `article` is the reference. `sentences` is a list illustrating whether each sentence is or is not consistent compared to the reference and the reasons.
+* *data*: The `data` filed will be a list of data to run.
+By default each item in it should be a dict containing fields `id`, `article` and `sentences`. `article` is the reference. `sentences` is a list illustrating whether each sentence is or is not consistent compared to the reference and the reasons.
 The returned item will be the original data passed in joined with the columns below:

 | column  | meaning   |
 |-------------|:------------|